Why Do Motorcycles Have Different Size Wheels?

 We know that having the correct type and size of tires for your motorcycle is important.
 Keeping them in sync is vital to the life of your motorcycle as well as for your safety.

 But what if one tire goes out while the other one is perfectly fine?
-Luckily, there are no serious repercussions of changing one motorcycle while keeping the other, as long as the other one is in decent shape.
+Luckily, there are no serious repercussions of changing one motorcycle tire while keeping the other, as long as the other one is in decent shape.

 Some might think that when one goes out, you have to change both of them because the amount of worn tread they have has to be the same.
 While that may apply to cars, it’s not as important with motorcycles since there are only two wheels involved instead of four.